Soil mechanics: Bearing capacity

 The bearing capacity of soil is the average contact stress between a foundation and the soil which will cause shear failure in the soil.
 Allowable bearing stress is the bearing capacity divided by a factor of safety.
 Sometimes, on soft soil sites, large settlements may occur under loaded foundations without actual shear failure occurring; in such cases, the allowable bearing stress is determined with regard to the maximum allowable settlement.
 It is important during construction and design stage of a project to evaluate the subgrade strength.
 The California Bearing Ratio (CBR) test is commonly used to determine the suitability of a soil as a subgrade for design and construction.
 The field Plate Load Test is commonly used to predict the deformations and failure characteristics of the soil/subgrade and modulus of subgrade reaction (ks).
-The Modulus of subgrade reaction (ks) is used in foundation design, soil-structure interaction studies and design of highway pavements.
+The modulus of subgrade reaction (ks) is used in foundation design, soil-structure interaction studies and design of highway pavements.

+Field-based methods are commonly used to assess soil stiffness and bearing capacity under in-situ conditions.
+In addition to traditional approaches, lightweight deflectometer (LWD) testing has gained attention as a rapid and portable method for evaluating near-surface soil behaviour.
+LWD measurements can be used to estimate stiffness parameters and have shown strong correlation with fundamental engineering properties such as resilient modulus and deformation characteristics.

+Further developments have demonstrated that LWD data can be integrated into mechanistic-empirical analysis and numerical modelling to improve predictions of pavement response and soil behaviour under loading.

+Recent analytical work has also extended classical stress distribution approaches to better represent soil response under dynamic LWD loading, providing improved interpretation of in-situ measurements.